 Depreciation expense was not charged to activities, as the Intermediate School District's assets benefit multiple activities, and allocation is not practical.

-At June 30, 2022, the Intermediate School District had capital commitments of approximately \$2,000,000 related to the acquisition of school buses.
+At June 30, 2023, the Intermediate School District had capital commitments of approximately \$2,000,000 related to school buses.

-Note 7 - Interfund Receivables, Payables, and Transfers
+Note 8 - Interfund Receivables, Payables, and Transfers